-Our Portfolio is a range of case types we have identified that can benefit from the services provided by Lawthority and where the case type is good for our business.
+Our Portfolio is a range of case types we have identified that can benefit from the services provided by Lawthority and which is good for our business.

-We are looking for cases where a more client-centric approach can be applied, where there is a sizeable market, where the needs of the client are not currently being met and cases which have both a compelling business as well as legal case.
+We are looking for case types where a more client-centric approach can be applied, where there is a sizeable market, where the needs of the client are not currently being met and which have a compelling business and legal basis.

 They are types of cases where the implementation of new systems, processes and technology will not only enhance the client experience but also make for a more profitable business model for law firms.

-Once the business model is developed, we then match the case type to one of a panel of approved law firms identified for their ability to operate a particular or range of case types.
+Once the business model is developed, we then match the case type to one of a panel of approved law firms identified for their experience and ability to deal with the particular case type.

 Current and planned case types include:

-We have recovered more than £200,000 and identified another 2,200 cases with a total claim value of over £4.6 million.
+We have already recovered more than £200,000 and have identified another 2,200 cases of copyright infringement with a total claim value of over £4.6 million.
 We now have the systems and the technology to identify in excess of 300 additional infringements a month.

 The typical claimant/client is a business which uses images to promote their work online and have had their images stolen by other businesses.
 Our systems and technology can identify the originator of the image as well as the defendants (most claims have multiple defendants).
-As well as our typical client type, we have been engaged by one of the world’s leading celebrity photo agencies with a library of over 20,000,000 images which they have asked us to protect.
-Due to our early success, they are keen for us to pursue International defendants.
+As well as our typical client type, we also offer our services to photo agencies and individual photographers.

 Housing disrepair cases arise in circumstances where landlords have not carried out their maintenance obligations on behalf of tenants.
 This is an area of law with established precedent and process.

-These cases involve situations where a financial investment product is mis-sold by a bank or other financial institution.
+These cases involve situations where there are irregularities with a financial product sold by a bank or other financial institution.

-According to the Financial Conduct Authority (“FCA”), the advice investors receive should be “clear, fair and not misleading”, and “suitable for the client’s investment objectives”.
+According to the Financial Conduct Authority (‘FCA), the advice customers receive should be “clear, fair and not misleading”, and “suitable for the client’s objectives”.
 But in many cases, the opposite has turned out to be true – and the advice has been neither transparent nor consistent with customers’ needs.